-Alliance has a provider collaborative with its enrolled TBI Waiver providers to ensure that its provider pool continues to expand its TBI specific knowledge base and understands both clinical practice guidelines and best practices related to TBI.
+Alliance has a provider collaborative with its enrolled TBI waiver providers to ensure that its provider pool continues to expand its TBI specific knowledge base and understands both clinical practice guidelines and best practices related to TBI.
 Alliance contracts with the Brain Injury Association of North Carolina (BIANC) to offer providers and their staff access to the Certified Brain Injury Specialist (CBIS) Certification training program.
-The TBI Provider Collaborative held fourteen (14) meetings between September 21, 2018 and March 1, 2020 which covered the following topics:
+The TBI Provider Collaborative has held twenty-four (24) meetings/trainings between September 21, 2018, and September 2022 which covered the following topics:

 - Collaborative Overview

 - TBI Training "Basics and Strategies"

 - Provider Q&A

 - What's in a Behavior?

-- TBI, Intellectual / Developmental Disabilities, and Behavioral De-escalation Provider Showcase with presentations directly from providers about the services and supports that their individual programs offer - Continuation of the Provider Showcase and "Beyond Person-Centered Care: Philosophy to Action" - Provider Network Development - Traumatic Brain Injury Clinical Modules - Provider Documentation - NC Assistive Technology Center Presentation - Supported Living - Steps for Recovery The Role of Allied Health in the Rehabilitative process post TBI
+- TBI, Intellectual / Developmental Disabilities, and Behavioral De-escalation

+- Provider Showcase with presentations directly from providers about the services and supports that their individual programs offer

+- Continuation of the Provider Showcase and "Beyond Person-Centered Care: Philosophy to Action"

+- Provider Network Development

+- Traumatic Brain Injury Clinical Modules

+- Provider Documentation

+- NC Assistive Technology Center Presentation

+- Supported Living

+- Steps for Recovery The Role of Allied Health in the Rehabilitative process post TBI

+- Incident Reporting

+- Assistive Technology

+- TBI Clubhouse Models

+- Community Skills: Therapy without Borders

+- Presentation from Care Coordinator who is an Occupational Therapist

+- "Falls Prevention and TBI" by BIANC

+- Community Partnership Presentation

+- Who Am I to Stop It: A TBI Awareness Event (A documentary on isolation, art, and transformation after traumatic brain injury.
+A panel discussion with individuals with lived experience and experts will follow, along with a question-and-answer period.)

+- Direct Support Training: How do you engage direct support staff?
+What are some tips for success?

+- Specialized Consultative Services

+- Overview of the Brain Injury Association of NC

 Alliance also provides TBI specific online trainings through their Recovery University.
-Alliance's Recovery University is an online learning program that utilizes RELIAS Learning.
+Alliance's Recovery University is an online learning program that utilizes Relias Learning Management and Training.